 I have pictures of Three Cliffs Bay and Culver Hole and Dylan Thomas’s writing shed at Laugharne.
 There’s a screen-printed bat by my eldest sister and Frog by Matsumoto Hoji.

-There’s by Michael Earl Craig, by Frances Leviston and by A.E.
+There’s this great poem by Michael Earl Craig, this one by Frances Leviston and this one by A.E.
 Housman.
-I also have a postcard of by Mark Wallinger which is made from all the first lines of poems that begin with ‘I’ in Palgrave’s Golden Treasury.
+I also have a postcard of a found poem by Mark Wallinger which is made from all the first lines of poems that begin with ‘I’ in Palgrave’s Golden Treasury.
 I have a poster of common plants you can eat, in preparation for the apocalypse.
 There’s also a wonderful koan-like poem by my five-year-old nephew: “if you don / t trick the / sheriffs / don’t trick / the sheriff / s”

 As I write at my desk, apples and pears sometimes clonk onto the roof from the trees in my neighbour’s garden resulting in, so far, zero profound thoughts.
 But I’m still hoping for my Newton moment.
 Sitting here, I can hear distant planes, drills, car horns, a police siren.
 Not the most poetic noises in the world but they suit my writing better than birdsong.